Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal

-{\it Combined active and thermal motion.} In Fig.~\ref{fig_mono_msd}(d), we show the combined effect of active and thermal forces for a few sets of parameters and compare them with the thermal MSD.
-Subdiffusion regimes with $\nu\simeq 0.32$ can be observed for all cases; in one combination, having a long $\tau$ ($=100 \tau_0$) and small $f_0$ ($=m\omega_0^2 b$), two consecutive such regimes appear, where the first is dominated by thermal motion and is followed by a second one, dominated by activity and having a much larger amplitude.
+In Fig.~\ref{fig_mono_msd}(d), we show the combined effect of active and thermal forces for a few sets of parameters and compare them with the thermal MSD.
+When thermal forces are present, at short times $t<\tau_0$, the thermal contribution dominates resulting in diffusive behavior.
+At intermediate times, subdiffusion regimes with $\nu\simeq 1-d_s/2 \simeq 0.32$ can be observed for all cases; in one combination, having a long $\tau$ ($=100 \tau_0$) and small $f_0$ ($=m\omega_0^2 b$), two consecutive such regimes appear, where the first is dominated by thermal motion and is followed by a second one, dominated by activity and having a much larger amplitude.